-- Licensing: Interaction Server will enable JMS Capture Point functionality only if the technical license (iwd_jms_cp) is present. - The latest version of Interaction Server must be installed. - Existing JMS-compliant message queue provider must be present. - JRE 1.8 is required. - JMS is supported by using Java Native Interface (JNI) and requires Java in order to work.
+- Licensing: Interaction Server will enable JMS Capture Point functionality only if the technical license (iwd_jms_cp) is present. - Existing JMS-compliant message queue provider must be present. - Java 8 is the minimum required version.
+Java 11 is recommended. - JMS is supported by using Java Native Interface (JNI) and requires Java in order to work.
 If Java is not installed or not properly configured, JMS functionality will not be available.
-In addition to JMS API Java libraries, all required jar files for the specific provider need to be installed and accessible. - iWD 8.0 must be installed.
+In addition to JMS API Java libraries, all required jar files for the specific provider need to be installed and accessible.